krishna0605/obsidian-notes/krishna/Untitled 1.md

 I founded EIPG, a community for open idea sharing and collaboration.
 We connect like-minded individuals, involve industry experts, and organize hands-on sessions, providing insights for professional growth and project development

 Collections in Postman revolutionize API development.
 They enable organization, workflow testing, collaboration, reusability, and automation.
-By grouping requests, running tests, sharing configurations, and automating tasks, Collections streamline development, enhance teamwork, and boost productivity.
+By grouping requests, running tests, sharing configurations, and automating tasks.